 Product Description

-Carodyl (Carprofen) is a non-steroidal anti-inflammatory drug (NSAID) of the propionic acid class that includes ibuprofen, naproxen, and ketoprofen.
-Carprofen is the nonproprietary designation for a substituted carbazole, 6-chloro-α-methyl-9H-carbazole-2-acetic acid.
+Carodyl (Carprofen) is a non-steroidal anti-inflammatory drug (NSAID) of the propionic acid class, including ibuprofen, naproxen, and ketoprofen.
+It is the nonproprietary designation for a substituted carbazole, 6-chloro-α-methyl-9H-carbazole-2-acetic acid.
 The empirical formula is C15H12ClNO2, and the molecular weight is 273.72.

 Carprofen is a white, crystalline compound.
 It is freely soluble in ethanol but practically insoluble in water at 25°C.

 Outside experts found unusual liver readings in 14% – 20% of test subjects.
-They wrote in a medical journal that “until additional data on carprofen are available, older compounds should probably be tried initially.”
+They wrote in a medical journal that “until additional data are available, older compounds should probably be tried initially.”

 It was left unused for ten years before being sold to Pfizer, which gained FDA approval for its use in dogs in 1997.
 It became one of the first drugs for animals marketed through a multi-million dollar advertising campaign.
 Pfizer also offered incentives to veterinarians based on the volume they prescribed.

-It became immediately popular and has remained that way to this day.
-Most likely due to how it works in comparison to other NSAIDs.
+It became immediately popular and has remained that way to this day, most likely due to how it works compared to other NSAIDs.

 By 2022 Federal law restricts this drug to use by or on the order of a licensed veterinarian.